 Most lasers are operated with a pump parameter between 3 and 10, i.e. significantly but not very far above threshold.
 This is because extreme values often have some disadvantages:

-- For small pump parameters (close to 1), the power efficiency is reduced, the output power depends strongly on the pump power, and the relaxation oscillations are weakly damped.
+- For small pump parameters (close to 1), the power conversion efficiency is reduced, the output power depends sensitively on the pump power, and the relaxation oscillations are weakly damped.

 - For very large pump parameters, diffraction-limited beam quality is often difficult to achieve (at least in bulk lasers), since e.g. small tails of the pump intensity profile can excite higher-order modes.
 Also, the power efficiency may be degraded due to the strong influence of parasitic resonator losses.

 Extreme values of pump parameters are nevertheless required in some cases: